Last Updated on January 23, 2022

 - Respect the colours of the product.
 Don’t try to be over-dramatic in using colours for background or props.
 In product photography, the main subject is the product itself, which needs to come out very well.

 There cannot be any wrinkles on the cloth, so if there are any, ironing them out before the shoot is important.
 Also, it needs to be cleaned to be more appealing.

-However, in case of products with light colours, you may take the liberty of having it on a black or greyish background.
+However, in the case of products with light colours, you may take the liberty of having it on a black or greyish background.
 Especially in white products, it can be a problem and hence need some fixing.

 Getting the Main eBay Product Picture Correctly

 Main product picture is the first picture that comes in the box next to product pricing and details on eBay.
 It is, arguably, the most important part of selling a product on eBay.